kstar/adventures.github.io/docs/OR__202509_EasternSierra_Part1.md

 I feel like I did a shoddy job and the sketch really doesn't do justice to the view.

 Just as I finished the sketch, I noticed a subtle arc of nebulosity beyond the "usual" picture of the Helix.
 I marked in my notes "Is there a subtle bowshock-shaped outer halo, especially strong to the northeast?".
 It isn't apparently a bow shock, but indeed there is a northeastern arc!
 The arc is seen [in the famous Hubble image](https://upload.wikimedia.org/wikipedia/commons/b/b1/NGC7293_%282004%29.jpg), I just hadn't noted it before.
+I'd spent enough time sketching, so I didn't add the arc to my sketch instead making only a rough illustration of it elsewhere.

 The maximum aperture I'd observed the <x-dso>Cartwheel Galaxy</x-dso> with was a 25-inch.
 This was over a decade ago from central Texas, and I've posted about that on [the DeepSkyForum here](https://www.deepskyforum.com/showthread.php?1624-Object-of-the-Week-September-11-2022-Cartwheel-Galaxy-et-al).
 My experience with the 28-inch was in fact not as good as the 25-inch observation, perhaps because of being 6° higher up north, having worse conditions, and also aging.
 Yet, it was a pleasure to perceive the ring with my own telescope!
 I was able to see the brightest part of the ring, which goes south from a superposed star, about a third of the time with averted vision.
 I got occasional glimpses of the entire ring.
 But the most exciting part was when the whole ring was viewed, to my utter surprise, it was heavily mottled -- bejeweled with starburst; only these brighter knots flashed into view.
 After I wrote my notes, I went back to the eyepiece for a few more satisfying flashes.
 With that, I decided to get out of the deep south.